Wondering what homeschool grammar curriculum will be a good fit for your family?

 I felt like I’d learned so much from my experiences with grammar (and that it helped my writing soar) that I wanted to make sure that my boys did, too.

-Fortunately, as homescoholers, we have the flexibility to pick curriculum that works for our kids (and don’t have to force a program that doesn’t jive with them).
+Fortunately, as homeschool parents, we have the flexibility to pick curriculum that works for our kids (and don’t have to force a program that doesn’t jive with them).

 I went on a search for the best homeschool grammar curriculum that would work for our family.
 And, of course, had to share my discoveries with you 😊